eProsima/Integration-Service-docs/docs/technical.rst

 The *writer* returned must implement :ref:`iswriter`.
 ``ISWriters`` must be able to send data to the destination protocol.

+Integration Service will deallocate these objects from memory when the bridge is stopped.
 In all functions, a vector of pairs of strings is provided if any property exists for each node in the XML configuration file (see :ref:`Bridge configuration` for more information).

 If some functions want to use the default implementation (*RTPS-Bridge*), they must return :class:`nullptr`.

-Integration Service will deallocate these objects from memory when the bridge is stopped.

 See :ref:`Integration Service architecture` section for more information about the interfaces that any *Bridge Library* must implement.

-The responsibility of how to instantiate your *bridge*, *writer* and/or *reader* is on your *Bridge Library*, but remember that "RTPS" *publishers* and *subscribers* will be filled automatically by ``ISManager`` with the configuration from the ``<participant>`` node of the :ref:`Fast-RTPS profiles`.
+The responsibility of how to instantiate the *bridge*, *writer* and/or *reader* is on the *Bridge Library*, but it's important to remark that "RTPS" *publishers* and *subscribers* will be filled automatically by ``ISManager`` with the configuration from the ``<participant>`` node of the :ref:`Fast-RTPS profiles`.
 See the :ref:`Adding new Bridges` section for some already working implementations.

 ISBridge